ukBaz/ukBaz.github.io/howto/python_gio_1.md

 to work asynchronously such as events when a new device is found during scanning, a device connects, or a value on a device changes.

-The PyOBject library uses an event loop called MainLoop.
+The PyGObject library uses an event loop called MainLoop.

 This will be the main loop in our program that typically waits for events to trigger a callback function.